André Ooijer: Early career

-Born in Amsterdam, Ooijer joined his first amateur football team when he was just five years old and started playing for other amateur clubs SDW and SDZ when he was just 12 years.
-He signed on at hometown club Ajax during the 1986–87 season and featured for the reserve team.
+Born in Amsterdam, Ooijer joined his first amateur football team when he was five years old.
+Later, when he was 12 years old, he played for other amateur clubs SDW and SDZ.
+He went through the youth system of Ajax Amsterdam, where he would play until the age of 20.

-Sensing that he had little future in a club with so much competition for a first-team place such as Ajax, he went on loan to Volendam for the 1994–95 season, before signing for Roda JC in the beginning of the 1995–96 season in a permanent deal.
-Throughout his career at that point, he excelled at right-back, although he could also operate at center-back as well as defensive midfield.
-After impressing at Roda JC, Ooijer joined PSV in the middle of the 1997–98 season.
+Sensing that he had little future in a club with so much competition for a first-team place, he went on loan to Volendam for the 1994–95 season, before signing for Roda JC in the beginning of the 1995–96 season.
+Throughout his career at that point, he mostly played at right-back, although he could also operate at centre-back as well as defensive midfield.
+After two successful seasons with Roda JC, Ooijer joined PSV in the middle of the 1997–98 season.

 PSV

-It was at PSV that Ooijer was chosen to represent the Oranje for the 1998 FIFA World Cup in France, although he did not start a single match and was supposed to be cover for Michael Reiziger who played at the right side of defence.

 Ooijer won the Eredivisie title with PSV five times and the KNVB Cup once.
 He was also a regular participant in the UEFA Champions League with the club.

 On 15 July 2005, Ooijer appeared to have ended his eight-year association with PSV after he signed for Genoa, who were keen to defend their Serie A top-flight status after securing promotion in the 2004–05 season, for a fee of €1.5 million.
-However, following the Italian Football Federation (FIGC)'s investigation into a match-fixing allegation levelled against Genoa, and the FIGC's subsequent guilty verdict which meant that Genoa were relegated to Serie C1 as punishment, Ooijer's proposed transfer was cancelled and he returned to PSV.
+However, following the Italian Football Federation (FIGC)'s investigation into a match-fixing allegation leveled against Genoa, and the FIGC's subsequent guilty verdict which meant that Genoa were relegated to Serie C1 as punishment; Ooijer's proposed transfer was cancelled and he returned to PSV.